Nyerguds/MobiusMapEditor/README.md

 * Added options to re-enable aircraft and full craters list.
 * Changed all tweak options to have True as default value.
 * Fixed the fact the Oil Pump (V19) was not usable in Interior theater.
-* Added specific "FilterTheaterObjects" option for the behavior of filtering out theater-illegal objects
+* Added specific "FilterTheaterObjects" option for the behavior of filtering out theater-illegal objects.
-* Added the Desert civilian buildings to RA (though they won't show unless "FilterTheaterObjects" is disabled)
+* Added the Desert civilian buildings to RA (though they won't show unless "FilterTheaterObjects" is disabled).
 * The building tool preview now shows bibs.
 * Object previews for multi-cell types in the tool window now show the occupied cell indicators.
 * Placement previews now show the occupied cell indicators.
 * Civilian buildings in RA maps will no longer change their colors to the House that owns them.
 This does not apply to TD, since the TD civilian buildings actually change their color in-game.
 * Fake buildings once again show the "Fake" label on the preview in the buildings list.
 This was accidentally removed when splitting off the label drawing to an indicator.
+* For RA, changing the "Base" House in the map settings will now also change the House on the preview pane if it is not set as Prebuilt.
+* Improved the system to detect blocking objects on map load.
+* The "Sellable" and "Rebuild" options for RA buildings are now disabled if the structure is not set as Prebuilt.
+* While holding [Ctrl] in Map mode to enable bounds editing mode, diagonals will now be drawn inside the bounds rectangle to easily see the center.
+* While holding [Ctrl] in Map mode to enable bounds editing mode, the whole bounds rectangle can now be moved by clicking inside it and dragging it around.
+* While holding [Ctrl] in Map mode to enable bounds editing mode, you will no longer select tiles when clicking.

 ### Possible future features